Parts of Holland

-The Parts of Holland is a historical division of Lincolnshire, England, encompassing the southeast of the county.
+The Parts of Holland was a historical division of Lincolnshire, England, encompassing the southeast of the county.
 The name is still recognised locally and survives in the district of South Holland.

 Etymology

 The place name Holland appears on record in 1060 as Hoylandia and in the Domesday Book (1086) as Hoilant.
 The name is most often derived from Old English hoh ('a hill-spur') + land; giving the name a meaning of 'district characterised by hill-spurs' or similar.
 Formally-identical formations are found in the place-names Holland-on-Sea (Essex) and Up Holland (Lancashire).
 However, the topographical inappropriateness of a place-name referencing hill-spurs being applied to a low-lying region has been noted and Richard Coates has instead argued that the hoi- element in early forms represents a Brittonic haiw- ('a swamp').